Stress Relief: What To Do When You're Feeling Overwhelmed

 4. Prioritize good sleep for relaxation and well-being

 Research shows that many teens report sleeping less than the recommended amount of 8.5 to 9.25 hours for their age range.
-Interestingly, 90% of teens who reported low stress levels during the past school year say they get enough sleep, while only 48% of those who reported high stress levels during the past school year could say the same.
+Interestingly, 90% of teens who reported low-stress levels during the past school year say they get enough sleep, while only 48% of those who reported high-stress levels during the past school year could say the same.
 Getting the rest your body and mind need—especially during adolescence—can have a direct impact on how you're able to function during the day.
 Quality sleep is essential for relaxation and recovery, allowing the mind and body to recharge.
 Since good sleep can help you improve concentration, think more clearly, and stabilize your mood more easily, making it a priority in your life can help reduce or stave off stress.

 5. Try therapy to ease anxiety and improve mental health

-Meeting with a therapist may help those who are dealing with mental health conditions like depression, anxiety, or substance abuse, but you don’t need to have a mental illness to benefit from therapy.
-It can also work like a maintenance tool to keep you healthy and on track over time.
+Meeting with a therapist may help those who are dealing with mental health conditions like depression, anxiety, or substance use substance abuse, but you don’t need to have a mental illness to benefit from therapy.
+It can also work like a maintenance tool to better keep you healthy and on track over time.
 A therapist can help create a safe, nonjudgmental space where you can begin to talk about and work through your feelings.
 Therapists can also help you identify strategies for managing stress, as well as ways to build self-esteem, polish your communication skills, make sense of your feelings, set boundaries, and learn more about yourself.
 Adolescence can be a tumultuous time that’s full of all kinds of changes, and a therapist can help you navigate the stressors and challenges in a healthy way.

 The prospect of going to a provider’s office for in-person therapy can seem daunting or intimidating for some.
 If you’d feel more comfortable meeting with a counselor from the comfort of your own home or sending messages in writing, there are virtual options available.
 With an online therapy platform like TeenCounseling, for example, you can get matched with a licensed mental health professional with the consent of a parent or guardian, and you can meet with them via phone, video call, and/or chat.
 Research suggests that in-person and online therapy offer similar benefits, so whichever your personal preference, you can feel confident in choosing the format that feels more comfortable to you.